yclas/guides/docs/self-hosted.md

  a) Installation on Digital Ocean, VULTR or Linode & step-by-step guide

  - Create a user Database & step-by-step
+ - How to update
+ - Compatible Hosting providers
+ - Yclas Self-Hosted Pro
 # Introduction

 ## What do you get with Yclas Self-Hosted?